baliame/pymanager/README.rst

     GET /

 Lists all processes managed by the application, including the status, the internal ID and the process ID or exit code, which ever applicable.

+    GET /status

+Returns the state of the application.
+If the status is 'running', it is safe to assume that all processes are in their desired state.

     POST /restart/<id>